-Amazon Elastic Container Service (ECS) lets developers run containers at scale on Amazon Elastic Compute Cloud (EC2) or Amazon Fargate.
+Amazon Elastic Container Service (ECS) lets developers run containers at scale on Amazon Elastic Compute Cloud (EC2), Amazon Fargate, or on-premises via the AWS Outposts or ECS Anywhere service.
 ECS is a container orchestration service that manages clusters of containers, including aspects like container lifecycle, high availability, storage and networking.

-This is part of our series of articles on AWS pricing.
+This is part of an extensive series of guides about microservices.

 In this article, you will learn:

-There are three models for running and paying for Amazon ECS: via Amazon EC2, AWS Outposts, or Amazon Fargate.
+There are four models for running and paying for Amazon ECS: via Amazon EC2, Amazon Fargate, Amazon ECS Anywhere, and AWS Outposts.

 When you run Amazon ECS in EC2 launch type, there is no additional charge for the ECS service.
 You pay for AWS resources used, such as EC2 instances and EBS volumes.
 There are no minimum rates or upfront commitments.